Persistent Current States in Bilayer Graphene: Introduction

-The search for a microscopic theory of superconductivity, ultimately brought to a conclusion by the successful work of Bardeen, Cooper, and Schrieffer~\cite{bcstheory}, led a number of early condensed matter theory researchers~\cite{heisenberg,born,london} to speculate on the possibility that interactions could under some circumstances lead to electronic states that carry currents in equilibrium.
-Such a state would have to break rotational and time-reversal symmetry.
-From a more modern point of view, its continuous formation would be signaled by an angular momentum $\ell=1$ charge-channel Pomeranchuk~\cite{pomeranchuk_jetp_1958} (Fermi-surface distortion) instability.
+The search for a microscopic theory of superconductivity, ultimately brought to a conclusion by the successful work of Bardeen, Cooper, and Schrieffer~\cite{bcstheory}, led a number of early condensed matter theory researchers~\cite{heisenberg,born,london} to speculate on the possibility that interactions could under some circumstances lead to momentum-space order responsible for equilibrium currents.
+Since orbital magnetism always accompanies spontaneous spin-polarization because of spin-orbit coupling, we now know that $\ell=0$ Pomeranchuk~\cite{pomeranchuk_jetp_1958} instabilities can lead to spontaneous circulating currents.
+Similarly $\ell=1$ Fermi surface instabilities can potentially lead to spontaneous longitudinal currents.

+An $\ell=1$ Fermi-surface distortion transfers occupation between quasiparticle states with opposite current components along the continuously variable direction in which overall current flows, as illustrated schematically in Fig.~\ref{fig:one}.
+For a translationally-invariant electronic system it is known from both microscopic-quantum-mechanical~\cite{bohm,smith} and Fermi-liquid-theory~\cite{Vignale} points of view that such a distortion corresponds simply to a Galilean boost which raises the center-of-mass kinetic energy and does not change the interaction energy.
+An $\ell=1$ charge-channel Pomeranchuk instability is therefore an impossibility in an electron fluid.
+In this article we show how the simple, but highly unusual electronic structure of graphene bilayers with low carrier densities and large displacement fields can lead to both $\ell=0$ and $\ell=1$ Pomeranchuk instabilities, although not to spontaneous longitudinal currents.